 “You must have a caring and outgoing personality for this career,” Ewell stressed.
 “I have met a lot of donors that are covered with tattoos, yet are terrified of needles.
 As a Phlebotomist, your responsibility is to make patients feel as calm and comfortable as possible.”

 Ewell added that making a patient feel comfortable could include doing something as simple as asking them how they feel, or if they are ready to have blood drawn.
 He noted that Phlebotomists must always keep in mind that not all patients are as comfortable with these procedures as others.
+Learn about other careers in allied health today!

 Furthermore, the personality of a Specialist of Phlebotomy should include being kind and compassionate, as well as gentle.
 Some patients extremely dislike or are fearful of having blood drawn, therefore these professionals are responsible for trying to ease their concern.
 They should want to genuinely help their patients to feel as relaxed and comfortable during the blood drawing process as possible.
 In addition to catering to the emotional needs of patients, Phlebotomists need to be organized and detail-oriented, as all files of blood must be labeled with precision.
 If not labeled correctly, there exist the possibility for misguided test results or other critical errors.